 Your physician may refer you to the program if your history includes:

-Our exercise classes meet on Mondays, Wednesdays, and Fridays for eight to twelve weeks.
+Our exercise classes meet for eight to twelve weeks.
 During each exercise session participants of this program will wear a cardiac monitor, which allows the clinicians to assess your heart rate and rhythm through ECG monitoring.
 Exercise training will include stretching, aerobic, and strength training exercises.
 Weekly educational classes are also offered.
 Our initial evaluation will help us determine a program that meets and adapts to your individual needs.

 Cardiac and Pulmonary Health & Wellness

 This program is designed for participants who want to continue with cardiovascular exercises upon completion of Phase II Exercise Training.
 Participants from both our Cardiac and Pulmonary Classes are welcome to join.
-Classes are held on Tuesdays and Thursdays.
 This program includes regular monitoring by our Cardiopulmonary Clinical Staff.

 St. Mary's Pulmonary Rehabilitation Program is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation - AACVPR.